 - Define the broader host-tumor immune interactions that modulate tumor cell biology and the anti-cancer immune response

 - Translate this understanding to clinical application to discover the mechanistic underpinnings of tumor-immune system interactions.

 The research in the Department of Immunology runs the complete gamut from basic mechanisms of immune responses, through translational development of novel therapies, to clinical trials.
 In addition, the Department is highly committed to graduate education (Masters and PhD), and offers a highly interactive, multidisciplinary training program that includes a unique T32 training grant funded pre-doctoral training program in translational immunology.

-Immunology at the Roswell Park Cancer Institute has a rich tradition and a bright future – come see for yourself.
+Immunology at the Roswell Park Comprehensive Cancer Center has a rich tradition and a bright future – come see for yourself.